-With computers and machinery always becoming more complex and more powerful, it is not far-fetched to assume that they may become self-aware and maybe sentient, which would require to give them a status of lifeforms.
+With computers and machinery always becoming more complex and more powerful, it is not far-fetched to assume that they may become self-aware and maybe sentient.
+This would ultimately require to grant them a status of lifeforms.
 But where do we have to draw a line?
 Where does Star Trek draw the line?

-TNG and beyond The turning point in the question of the rights of artificial lifeforms was Data.
-It was obvious from the first episode that he was assumed to be intelligent and probably sentient, although he himself had to admit that he was unable to experience emotions.
-He usually missed the point of fundamental human(oid) feelings and also of humor, like in his fruitless efforts to be funny (TNG: "Unnatural Selection").
-Still, he was a fully privileged graduate of Starfleet Academy, not an honorary Lt.
-Commander, as Riker suspected in TNG: "Encounter at Farpoint".
-Data must have been admitted to Starfleet Academy like any other cadet, and this would necessarily require that he was acknowledged as a sentient being already back then -- unless Starfleet would want an army of mindless robots instead of (self-)responsible officers.
-In this light it is odd why in TNG: "The Measure of a Man" Commander Maddox could simply demand Data to be disassembled because, as he claimed, Data was Starfleet's property.
-Essentially the same question showed up when Admiral Haftel demanded Lal's extradition with much the same arguments in TNG: "The Offspring".
-On a side note, even if Data was not regarded as a person but as a thing, how could Starfleet claim ownership on him, when he legally belonged to Dr. Noonien Soong?
+In light of Data's career it is odd why in TNG: "The Measure of a Man" Commander Maddox could simply demand Data to be disassembled because, as he claimed, Data was Starfleet's property.
+Essentially the same question showed up when Admiral Haftel demanded Lal's extradition with much the same justification in TNG: "The Offspring".
+On a related note, even if Data was not regarded as a person but as a thing, how could Starfleet claim ownership on him, when he legally belonged to Dr. Noonien Soong?
 It is only possible that some later jurisdiction may have been used to override Data's entry into Starfleet.
 In any case, it should have been decided much earlier than after years in Starfleet whether he was alive or not.
 And Data should have made sure that no one could claim ownership on Lal before building the android.

 Overall the 24th century seems to be somewhat more open-minded about artificial lifeforms.
 However, this may be due to the real-world development, in which today's computers are far more advanced than anyone could have imagined in the 1960s.
-This leaves the question whether computers may become sentient as an even more interesting science fiction issue than it was in the time of TOS.
+T he question whether computers may become sentient has become a more interesting science fiction issue than it was at the time of TOS.